The Chronicles of Narnia: Prince Caspian (video game)

 The Chronicles of Narnia: Prince Caspian is an action-adventure video game developed by Traveller's Tales to coincide with the theatrical release of the film of the same name.
 It was released for the Nintendo DS, Xbox 360, PlayStation 2, Wii, Microsoft Windows and PlayStation 3 on 15 May 2008 in North America to mixed reception.
-The DS version was also the first game to implement Disney's DGamer online chat service.
-As of 2023, it is the last Traveller's Tales game to be developed outside of LEGO video games.
+The DS version was the first game to implement Disney's DGamer online chat service.

-A significant feature has William Moseley, Skandar Keynes, Anna Popplewell, Georgie Henley, Ben Barnes, Vincent Grass, Peter Dinklage, and Cornell S. John reprising their roles from the film.
+William Moseley, Skandar Keynes, Anna Popplewell, Georgie Henley, Ben Barnes, Vincent Grass, Peter Dinklage, and Cornell S. John reprise their roles from the film.

 Plot

 One year has passed in the real world since the first adventure ended, but in Narnia, almost 1300 years have passed.
 The villainous King Miraz prevents the rightful heir, his young nephew, Prince Caspian, from ruling the land of Narnia.
-Caspian uses Susan's magic horn that was left in Narnia to summon the four Pevensies and a small army of Old Narnians to help him reclaim his rightful throne, and find Aslan.
+Caspian uses Susan's magic horn that was left in Narnia to summon the four Pevensies and a small army of Old Narnians to help him reclaim his rightful throne and find Aslan.

 Puzzles need to be solved to progress through the game and unlock bonus material.
 Featuring 20 playable characters, of which 4 are available in each level, each character uses different weapons and abilities.
 These Include: The Pevensie children, Prince Caspian, Glenstorm, Trumpkin, Dr. Cornelius, Reepicheep, Giant Wimbleweather, Tyrus the Satyr, and Asterius the Minotaur.
 In addition to these, several unnamed characters are also playable, including Trees, Fauns, Centaurs, Gryphons and horses.
 They can also be controlled after they have been mounted by the player's character.
 Bonus material is, however, primarily unlocked by opening Treasure Chests, which require a certain number of keys to be opened.

 Development

-Walt Disney Pictures recorded one exclusive scene for the game that does not appear in the motion picture.
+Walt Disney Pictures recorded an exclusive scene for the game that does not appear in the film.
 The bonus scene depicts Cornelius telling Caspian about the Pevensies, the Narnians and the war.